-Sacklers Reject Demand That They Surrender Personal Wealth To Settle Opioid Claims
+Purdue Pharma: Sackler Family's 'Personal Wealth' Offered In Opioid Deal

 "I won't let them get away with their crimes," Pennsylvania Attorney General Josh Shapiro wrote Saturday on Twitter.
 "I will sue them personally, so that we can dig into their personal pocketbooks."

 The Wall Street Journal also reported Friday that the U.S. Justice Department is involved in separate talks with Purdue Pharma.
+Justice Department officials declined to comment to NPR.

 According to the newspaper, those negotiations involve possible civil penalties tied to federal probes of Oxycontin sales, but could also include criminal charges using statutes normally used to prosecute drug dealers.